- The End of the Privacy of Digital Correspondence

 The report was made by a cloud storage provider, not a communications service provider.
 To screen cloud storage, it is not necessary to mandate the monitoring of everyone’s communications.
 If you want to catch the perpetrators of online crimes related to child abuse material, you should use so-called honeypots and other methods that do not require monitoring the communications of the entire population.

-6. “Existing means of detecting relevant content will no longer be available when the current interim solution expires.”
+6. “Existing means of detecting and removing child sexual expoitation material will no longer be available when the current interim regulation expires in 2024.”

 Hosting service providers (filehosters, clouds) and social media providers will be allowed to continue scanning after the ePrivacy exemption expires.
-For providers of communications services, the exemption regulation for voluntary chat scanning could be extended without requiring all providers to scan.
+No regulation is needed for removing child sexual exploitation material, either.
+For providers of communications services, the regulation for voluntary chat scanning (chat control 1) could be extended in time without requiring all providers to scan (as per chat control 2).

 7. metaphors: Chat control is “like a spam filter” / “like a magnet looking for a needle in a haystack: the magnet doesn’t see the hay.” / “like a police dog sniffing out letters: it has no idea what’s inside.”
 The content of your communication will not be seen by anyone if there is no hit.
 “Detection for cybersecurity purposes is already taking place, such as the detection of links in WhatsApp” or spam filters.